Honorable Mention in the 2014 Pegasus Award for Poetry Criticism, sponsored by the Poetry Foundation.

 About the author

-Dorothy J. Wang is Associate Professor of American Studies in the Center for Foreign Languages, Literatures and Cultures at Williams College.
+Dorothy J. Wang is an Associate Professor in the American Studies Program at Williams College.

 "Dorothy Wang provides an extraordinarily rich reading of minority discourse among experimental Asian American writers.
 In this theoretically sophisticated study, Wang reads identity as a function of specific linguistic, rhetorical practices that force us to re-think normative attitudes towards racial formations.
 Rather than discover 'Asianness' through thematic content, Wang studies ethnic identity in linguistic deformations, rhetorical figures, and idioms, which bear the weight of historical marginalization and silencing.
 It is a brilliant effort, theoretically sophisticated yet grounded in focused readings of individual works."